-Hiking Mount Sabinyo is only possible from the Uganda side, thanks to the Mgahinga Park authorities that established handmade ladders which are used to navigate through difficult areas of the trail!
+Mount Sabinyo hike is only possible from the Uganda side, thanks to the Mgahinga Park authorities that established handmade ladders which are used to navigate through difficult areas of the trail!
 It has many ridges, rugged slopes and craters on its sides which have partly rendered its navigation from the Congo and Rwanda sides impossible.
 Sabinyo has 5 peaks but it’s only the 3 that can be reached by the hikers.

-Sabinyo volcano hiking experience
+Mount Sabinyo volcano hiking/climbing experience

 Sabinyo has the most strenuous but yet rewarding hike of all the 3 volcanoes in Mgahinga Park.
 The 14km hike to all its 3 summits takes approximately 8-9 hours – round trip.
 The hiker is rewarded with very spectacular views of other Virunga volcanoes, Bwindi forests, farmlands and hills of Rwanda, among others.